fafusha/dice/README.md

 - What is the average winning pot size?
 ### How long does it take to win a pot?
 ![Plot 1](plot_time.png)
 This graph illustrates the dependecy between the number of players and the average time length of the round.
-It is reasonable to assume that as the number of players incearses, the time to complete a round would grow exponentially.
+It is reasonable to assume by looking at the graph that as the number of players incearses, the time to complete a round would grow exponentially.
 ### What is the average winning pot size?
 ![Plot 2](plot_pot.png)
+This graph depicts the dependecy between the number of players and the average average winning pot size.
+It is reasonable to assume that as the number of players incearses, the time to complete a round would grow exponentially.

 # Probabilities
 With three six-sided dice there are 6 * 6 * 6 = 216